-The first two commands define the values of the variables PI and R. These variables are of type REAL, which are floating point numbers.
-Fortran has implicit rules that can be used to define the type of variables.
-By default, variables whose name starts with i, j, k, l, m and n are of INTEGER type.
-These are exact whole numbers.
-All other variables are of type REAL31.
-We can override these implicit rules by explicitly declaring the type of a variable or by changing the implicit rules with the use of the implicit statement.
+The first two statements in main() declare the values of the variables PI and R. These variables are of type double, which are floating point numbers33.

 The following two commands have two effects: Computing the length $2\pi R$ and the area πR^2 of the circle and printing the results.
-The expressions 2.0PIR and PIR2 are evaluated before being printed by the print command.
-The multiplication and raising to a power operators are and , respectively.
+The expressions 2.0PIR and PIRR are evaluated before being printed to the stdout.
 Note the explicit decimal points at the constants 2.0 and 4.0.
-If we write 2 or 4 instead, then these are going to be constants of the INTEGER type and by using them the wrong way we may obtain surprising results32.
+If we write 2 or 4 instead, then these are going to be constants of the int type and by using them the wrong way we may obtain surprising results34.
 We compile and run the program with the commands: